 Looking for a specific item or product?
 Let us know and we will be pleased to introduce you to one or more of the local and creative artisans to fulfill you heart's desires!

-Due to COVID-19, the outdoor festival season has been cancelled or postponed until 2021.
-In an effort to continue supporting creative artisans, we are offering a unique opportunity to chat with one of our artisans about artwork, crafting jewelry, clothing and more.
+We support creative people, we are offering a unique opportunity to chat with one of our artisans about foods, artwork, crafting jewelry, clothing and more.
 Once you've informed us which artisan you want to meet from our list, we will set up the day and time for the meeting.
 Simply send us a note at Artffinity2017@gmail.com, tell us what type of craft you are interested in and we will take it from there and make the connection!

 Sign up to hear from us about artisans, information and events.